 About

-Peter J Holland is a theatre and arts producer with over 15 years experience in the subsidised and commercial sector and executive producer of Rebel productions.
+Peter J Holland is an accomplished theatre and live events producer with over 18 years’ experience across both the subsidised and commercial sectors.
+His career spans a diverse and impressive portfolio of international projects, innovative collaborations, and award-nominated productions.

-Peter has extensive knowledge of producing and production management of UK and international touring having overseen productions to New York, Hong Kong, Singapore, Dubai, Bahrain, Ireland and Australia.
+Peter brings deep expertise in producing and production management, having led UK and international tours across New York, Hong Kong, Singapore, Dubai, Bahrain, Ireland, Japan, and Australia.

 “One of the most stylish Wilde’s ever staged”